-- Revise the qualifications to become supervisor. - Require supervisors to perform a self-assessment of qualifications and submit the selfassessment to the Board. - Set forth requirements for substitute supervisors. - Update and strengthen supervisor training requirements. - Strengthen supervisor responsibilities, including provisions pertaining to monitoring and evaluating supervisees. - Strengthen requirements pertaining to documentation of supervision. - Make supervision requirements consistent across the three licensed professions. - Address supervision gained outside of California. - Address documentation when a supervisor is incapacitated or deceased. - Set forth terms relating to registrant placement by temporary staffing agencies.
+- Revised the qualifications to become a supervisor. - Required supervisors to perform a self-assessment of qualifications and submit the self-assessment to the Board. - Set forth requirements for substitute supervisors. - Update and strengthened supervisor training requirements. - Strengthened supervisor responsibilities, including provisions pertaining to monitoring and evaluating supervisees. - Strengthened requirements pertaining to documentation of supervision. - Made supervision requirements consistent across the three licensed professions. - Addressed supervision gained outside of California. - Addressed documentation issues when a supervisor is incapacitated or deceased. - Set forth terms relating to registrant placement by temporary staffing agencies.